norahmaryam/norahmaryam.github.io/content/posts/papermod/designing-ai-swe-teams-part-1/index.md

 ---
-title: "Designing Autonomous AI Software Engineering organizations"
+title: "Designing Autonomous AI Software Engineering organizations - Part 1"
 summary: Software is eating the world, but AI is eating software.
 How IT can get ahead of the AI engineering wave.
 Part 1 motivates the upcoming dramatic disruption to the software profession and its practices.
 date: 2023-01-08
 series: ["PaperMod"]